 Children’s Cooking Skills Classes with Prept.
 Foundation

-7 April, 10 April & 14 April | 10:30 – 11:30 & 13:00 – 14:00
+18 February | 10:30 – 11:30 & 13:00 – 14:00

 Our very own Chef Jean Delport from Restaurant Interlude works closely with the Prept.
 Foundation, collaborating and hosting unique dining experiences to raise funds in aid of food education in Sussex for the next generation, and to help the local hospitality industry.

-£10 per child | 10% off for Leonardslee Members | Garden entry included in child’s ticket | All ticket sales donated to Prept.
+£11.50 per child | 10% off for Leonardslee Members | Garden entry included in child’s ticket | All ticket sales donated to Prept.
 Foundation

-Accompanying adults/carers get 50% off garden entry when pre-booked | Suitable for children of primary school age | All materials included | No oven cooking involved
+Accompanying adults/carers get 50% off garden entry when pre-booked | Suitable for children of primary school age | All materials included | No oven cooking involved | Parents/carers must accompany children into the gardens (with membership or garden entry ticket) and are welcome to stay for the class

 Prept.
 Foundation